panda-re/panda/panda/plugins/file_taint/USAGE.md

 * `end`: ulong, the last offset in the file to label.
 * `label`: the uniform label to use if positional taint is off (defaults to 0xF11E).
 * `verbose`: enables some extra output for debugging, sanity checks.
+* `pread_bits_64`: Treat the offset passed to pread as a 64-bit signed integer (Linux specific).
+If the binary under analysis was compiled with _FILE_OFFSET_BITS=64, then its possible that this flag needs to be set.
+See: https://www.gnu.org/software/libc/manual/html_node/I_002fO-Primitives.html

 Dependencies
 ------------